Derrick (TV series): References in popular culture

 "Inspektor Derrick" is referenced in Elfriede Jelinek's Die Kinder der Toten.

 The series was parodied on the Norwegian comedy show Åpen Post.
-It was humoristically claimed that NRK had bought the rights to produce dubbed remakes of the series' original episodes after the show stopped airing in Germany.
+It was humorously claimed that NRK had bought the rights to produce dubbed remakes of the series' original episodes after the show stopped airing in Germany.
 However, NRK could not afford expensive remakes, leading to a very simplistic (and, in the viewers' eyes, ridiculous) approach to the show, involving uninspired actors and a strong lack of action.

 Derrick has been parodied in the Netherlands in a series called Jiskefet.
 Herman Koch played the role of inspector Tampert (this name is a corruption of Tappert) and Michiel Romeyn that of his assistant.
 The parody contained a lot of faux-German and emphasized the slowness of the original series.

 In the Netherlands a new phone number was introduced in 2000, to reach the police authorities for non-urgent requests.
-A TV campaign was launched in 2002 to make the number more well-known, entitled "Geen spoed – wel politie" (no urgency – but still police).
+A TV campaign was launched in 2002 to make the number more well known, entitled "Geen spoed – wel politie" (no urgency – but still police).
 The TV spot showed Tappert at his house, preparing bratwurst, while being constantly disturbed by phone calls from people trying to reach the police.